GfSE/SpecIF/documentation/06_SpecIF_Application_Guides.md

     <bpmn:sequenceFlow id="Flow_1to3p2q" sourceRef="Activity_0spdj4v" targetRef="Event_0af34ci" />
 ```

-... is transformed to SpecIF, as follows:
+... is transformed to a SpecIF resource and statement, as follows:
 ```
 {
     "id":"Activity_0spdj4v",